nokogerra/home-lab-ca/roles/revoke_certificate/readme.md

 # of the issuer.
 In case it is already revoked (R), the task will fail.
 revoke_certificate_serial:
   - "05125D1517AFEF75EF7C281C9DDE4D8977532A8C"

+# You can use both "revoke_certificate_cn" and "revoke_certificate_serial"
+# variables at the same time, or only one of them
 ```
 Take a look at **tests**.